How to Clean Laminate Flooring: Best Way to Maintain Laminate Floors

 A microfibre mop works best for weekly cleans, picking up finer particles without damaging the floor.
 Always use a damp mop with a mild cleaner specifically designed for laminate floors to avoid leaving streaks or causing damage from too much water.

 Protecting your laminate flooring is equally important to prevent wear and tear.
-Place mats at doorways to catch dirt from shoes and consider using felt pads under furniture legs to avoid scratches.
+Place mats at doorways to catch dirt from shoes, and consider using felt pads under the legs of the furniture to avoid scratches.

-To maintain the already clean laminate flooring's shine, avoid using wax or polish as these can dull the surface over time.
-Instead, choose products recommended for clean laminate flooring and care that enhance its natural gloss without risking damage.
+To maintain the already clean laminate floors shine, avoid using wax or polish as these can dull the surface over time.
+Instead, choose products recommended for clean flooring and care that enhance its natural gloss without risking damage.

 Now let's explore how too much water can be harmful and how to clean effectively with minimal moisture.